16 amazing tax deductions for independent contractors

 There are direct expenses to consider, like renovations and a paint job, and indirect expenses, like insurance, utilities, and home repairs.
 Homeowners can also write off portions of their property taxes and mortgage interest.

 So, how much can you write off for a home office?
-The most straightforward calculation is the “simplified method,” which calculates using square footage vs. the “regular method,” which asks for the percentage of the home used for business purposes.
-With the simplified method, calculate $5 per square foot up to 300 square feet, which would be a maximum write-off of $1,500.
+The most straightforward calculation with the IRS is $5 per square foot up to 300 square feet, which would be a maximum write-off of $1,500.

 2. Educational expenses